SUNAT - National Superintendency of Customs and Tax Administration.

 Characteristics of the electronic invoice in Peru

-The standard format is an XML in UBL V2.1 adopted by the SUNAT.
+The standard format used is XML, which uses UBL V2.1 (Universal Business Language) adopted by SUNAT.

 Performed through a delegated signature to sign electronic payment receipts guaranteeing the integrity, security and non-repudiation of electronic transactions.